tableau-mkt/javascript/README.md

 }
 ```

-  - Conditional statement clauses that only contain one line of executed code may be placed on one line.
-However, consistency should preceed space savings.
+  - Conditional statement clauses that only contain one line of executed code *may* be placed on one line.
+However, readability and consistency should always preceed space savings.

 ```javascript
 if (false) { console.log('not likely'); }
 else { console.log('For sure'); }
 ```

-  - For more information see [Truth Equality and JavaScript](http://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/#more-2108) by Angus Croll

 **[⬆ back to top](#table-of-contents)**